fmalee/symfony-docs-cn/logging/processors.rst

 .. tip::

-    .. versionadded:: 4.2
+    .. versionadded:: 2.4
-        The autoconfiguration of Monolog processors was introduced in Symfony 4.2.
+        The autoconfiguration of Monolog processors was introduced in Monolog bundle 2.4.

-    If you're using the :ref:`default services.yaml configuration <service-container-services-load-example>`, processors implementing :class:`Symfony\\Bridge\\Monolog\\Processor\\ProcessorInterface`
+    If you're using the :ref:`default services.yaml configuration <service-container-services-load-example>`, processors implementing :class:`Monolog\\Processor\\ProcessorInterface`
     are automatically registered as services and tagged with ``monolog.processor``, so you can use them without adding any configuration.
 The same applies to the built-in :class:`Symfony\\Bridge\\Monolog\\Processor\\TokenProcessor` and